miracle-a-osigwe/spam/README.md

 "Instructions"

-Important files in this repo
+Important file in this repo
 1. The app file used to deploy the code on heroku.

 To interact with the API, use the documentation in the doc folder